paulsonkoly/calc/Readme.md

  - sticky chars `/[+*/=<>!%-&|@]/`
  - new line `/\n/`

 Tokens are separated with white-spaces.
-Sticky chars together are returned from the lexer as single lexeme.
+Sticky chars together are returned from the lexer as a single lexeme.
 For example "<=" is a single lexeme.

 ### BNF

-In the following BNF non-terminals are lower case, terminals are upper case or quoted strings.
+In the following BNF non-terminals are lower case, and terminals are upper case or quoted strings.

     program: block "\n" program | block EOF
     block: "{" "\n" statements "\n" "}" | statement